-Two dead on Table Mountain – Eyewitness News
+Bodies of tourist, guide retrieved after Table Mountain accident – News24

 |

-Two dead on Table Mountain
+Cape Town – The bodies of a female foreign tourist and a local male guide were retrieved early on Tuesday morning from the site of an abseiling accident on Table Mountain, Wilderness Search and Rescue (WSAR) said.
+"We only finished at 06:00 this …

-Hundreds of visitors to Table Mountain were forced to wait several hours at the top of the mountain because the cable car was used for the rescue operation.
-FILE: The cableway station on top of Table Mountain.
-Picture: Zunaid Ismael/EWN.
-Table Mountain …
+Two climbers die on Table Mountain

-Two die climbing Table Mountain, hundreds stranded
+Two men die in Table Mountain climbing accident

-Two Dead After Dramatic Table Mountain Rescue Mission
+South Africa: Two Dead in Table Mountain Climbing Incident

 Do you have something awesome to share with the world?
 Click here to share